-Sales by SEZ to DTA: statutory provision, tax effect, possible solution
+Sales by SEZ to DTA: statutory provision, tax effect, solutions

 Sales by SEZ to DTA: Goods and Services Tax is one of the most comprehensive single tax reforms of independent India.
 GST is a comprehensive indirect tax levied on goods as well as services at the national level.
 It consolidated multiple indirect tax levies into a single tax thus subsuming an array of tax levies…..